forchain/user-fingerprint/manual/Introduction.md

 A device fingerprint, machine fingerprint, or browser fingerprint is information collected about a remote computing device for the purpose of identification.
 Fingerprints can be used to fully or partially identify individual users or devices even when persistent cookies (and also zombie cookies) can't be read or stored in the browser, the client IP address is hidden, and even if one switches to another browser on the same device.
 This may allow a remote application to detect and prevent online identity theft and credit card fraud, but also to compile long-term records of individuals' browsing histories even when they're attempting to avoid tracking, raising a major concern for internet privacy advocates.

 ### Browser Fingerprint[[2]](https://pixelprivacy.com/resources/browser-fingerprinting/)
-Browser fingerprinting is a powerful method that websites use to collect information about your browser type and version, as well as your operating system, active plugins, timezone, language, screen resolution and various other active settings.Websites use the information provided by browsers to identify unique users and track their online behavior.
+Browser fingerprinting is a powerful method that websites use to collect information about your browser type and version, as well as your operating system, active plugins, timezone, language, screen resolution and various other active settings.
+Websites use the information provided by browsers to identify unique users and track their online behaviour.

 ### Characteristic[[5]](https://www.thesecuritybuddy.com/data-breaches-prevention/what-is-device-fingerprinting/2/)
 1. Uniqueness